-Archbishop Emeritus Chacour (otherwise known as Abuna) has made an incredible offer to those considering joining our Living Stones Pilgrimage in April 2026 — Abuna will travel with the group for the three days when we tour Holy Sites in the Galilee!
+Archbishop Emeritus Chacour (Abuna) has made an incredible offer to those considering joining our Living Stones Pilgrimages — Abuna will travel with the group for three days when touring Holy Sites in the Galilee!
 He will help interpret the sites based on his deep and lived knowledge of the Bible.

 Many pilgrimages to Israel and Palestine have shifted their focus from holy site excursions, spiritual journeys, and even from the social justice talking tours, to more experiential opportunities to listen and stand in solidarity with Palestinians.

-[Pilgrimage fee does not include: Flights, visas, passport fees, travel insurance, excess baggage, and items of a personal nature]
+[Pilgrimage fee does not include: Flights, visas, passport fees, travel insurance, excess baggage, and personal purchases]

-Find a detailed itinerary at this link and download the application and information packet at this link.
+Find a detailed itinerary for the November pilgrimage at this link and an application and information packet will be available shortly.
+(The April 2027 pilgrimage will follow a similar itinerary)

 This trip is designed as a hybrid including traditional Living Stones Pilgrimage and a solidarity and witness tour to include visits to Holy Sites, Peace Partners, and peace-builders whose expertise will shine a light upon the changing geopolitical and theological landscape most recently as well as historically.